ibalpinar/ibalpinar/README.md

 - ⚙️ Currently working on: ResumeX -> Open Source resume platform.
 - ⚙️ Use daily: `.js`, `.java`, `.sh`, `.html`, `.css`, `.sql`
-- 🌱 Currently learning: `.c`, `.cpp`, Svelte and preparing for the CCNA / CCNP certification exams.
+- 🌱 Currently learning: Svelte for UI things and `.c`, `.cpp`.
+Also preparing for the CCNA / CCNP certification exams.
 - 👨‍💻 Only active on **TurkNet** during working hours.
 - 🌍 Outside of working hours, I spend time with **my family** and some **open source projects**
 - 🌱 Trying to learn all about **Open Source**